Research Labs

 Director: Julie E. Miller, PhD

-Key Personnel: Brian Dominguez (research technician), Reed Bjork (neuroscience PhD student), Sydrah Damir (NSCS major), Michelle Gordon (MCB major)
+Key Personnel: Reed Bjork (Neuroscience PhD student); Undergraduates Sydrah Damir (NSCS major), Michelle Gordon (MCB major), Famesh Patel (NSCS major), Arpita Gulati (NSCS major), and Madeleine Daly (NSCS major)

 Lab Website: https://sites.arizona.edu/julieemiller-lab/